nikfrank/checkers-cp-workshop/README.md

 `calculatePiecesAfterMove` takes a boardful of pieces, and an array destructured to variables called `moveFrom` and `moveTo` and returns an object with `{ jumping, turnOver, pieces}`

-`moveFrom` and `moveTo` we can see from these lines of code in the function
+to understand `moveFrom` and `moveTo` we can look at these lines of code in the function

 ```js
   const prevClickedSquare = pieces[ moveTo[0] ][ moveTo[1] ];